Vitamin K

 - The maintenance of normal bones

-Vitamin D and vitamin K2 both play key roles in calcium metabolism.
-Together, they regulate the cells which form and break down bones as well as the important transport molecules which ensure the correct utilisation of calcium.
+Vitamin K2 is the most important cofactor of vitamin D in the regulation of calcium metabolism.
+Together, the two vitamins control bone-building as well as breaking down cells and important transport molecules that ensure the correct utilisation of calcium.